contact

 Process Mining in Insurance: Current challenges

-Insurance companies across the globe face similar challenges.
-From the impacts of fraud to the acceleration of climate change and from staff shortages to the inflexibility of core IT systems, insurers are fighting fires on multiple fronts.
+Insurance companies across the globe face similar challenges — from the impacts of fraud to the acceleration of climate change and from staff shortages to the inflexibility of core IT systems.

 The digitization of processes within insurance has long been seen as a solution to addressing the inefficiencies within this highly interconnected industry.
 The pressure has increased with the introduction of new digital-first insurers, which can generally offer a higher quality customer experience more akin to an online retailer or bank.

-It means insurance companies need to find a way to improve the customer experience they provide, but this involves fixing processes across their back, middle and front offices, as well as providing consistent services across multiple channels including mobile, online and phone.
+It means insurance companies need to find a way to deliver superior customer experiences, but this involves fixing process performance across their back-, middle- and front-offices, as well as providing consistent services across multiple channels including mobile, online and phone.

-However, the industry faces several challenges when it comes to digital transformation and the adoption of intelligent automation, from legacy systems and complex operating structures to siloed functions and teams.
+However, the insurance industry faces several challenges when it comes to digital transformation and the adoption of intelligent automation (IA), from legacy systems and cost pressures to complex operating structures and siloed functions.

 What Is Process Mining in Insurance?

 Many insurers are still at the beginning of their automation journey, and the concept of widescale, cross-sector digital transformation can be daunting.
-One place that insurers are choosing to begin is with process mining, defined by Gartner as “a technique designed to discover, monitor and improve real processes…by extracting readily available knowledge from the event logs of information systems.”
+One place that insurers choose to begin is process mining.

-Essentially, instead of trying to stay on top of how well business processes are running by using reports and dashboards, insurers can use process mining to look inside how their people and systems are managing particular systems of work — and understand how they can be improved quickly and efficiently.
+Essentially, instead of trying to stay on top of how well business processes, such as the underwriting process, are running by using reports and dashboards, insurers can use process mining to look inside how their people and systems are managing particular systems of work in real time — and understand exactly which processes to improve with automation.

 Visibility across multiple systems